 NSLVE Frequently Asked Questions

-We formed a partnership with the National Student Clearinghouse (Clearinghouse), a nonprofit organization established by the higher education community to provide educational reporting, verification, and research.
-Over 95% of U.S. colleges and universities send enrollment records to the Clearinghouse.
-Your institution probably does, too.
+To match the files while protecting student privacy, IDHE formed a partnership with the National Student Clearinghouse (“Clearinghouse”), a nonprofit organization established by the higher education community to provide educational reporting, verification, and research.
+Nearly all accredited, degree-granting U.S. colleges and universities send enrollment records to the Clearinghouse.
+To find out if your campus reports enrollment data to the Clearinghouse, check here.

 What elections are covered by NSLVE?